Social Support Interventions for Cancer Prevention

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the treatment using social networks to promote physical activity in African American and Hispanic women for cancer prevention?
+What evidence suggests that using social networks can promote physical activity in African American and Hispanic women?

 Larkin Strong